How to Select and Purchase a Puppy...

 Scrutinize the paperwork.
 The breeder should have records of the parents available to give you.
 Examine the past generations for Champion dogs or accomplishments.
 You should also examine shot records; an 8-week old pup should have had their second set of puppy shots and been wormed.
 You will have papers to fill out if the dog is registered.

-5. Get to know the parents of the litter, also known as Sire and Dam or Stud and Bitch.
+5. Get to know the parents of the litter, also known as Sire and Dam.

 Most families will surprise themselves when they realize how much they can instinctively pick up, even as a novice.
-The personality of the parents will be your first clue about the littler.
+The personality of the parents will be your first clue about the litter's personalities.

 Questions to ask yourself about the parents of the pups: